kragen/derctuo/bok-outline.md

 A possible ambition for Derctuo is to include all the background information needed to understand it, if I can find freely-licensed sources.
-So, for example, file `pandemic-collapse.md` talks about geography (the US, Tenochtitlán, Cambodia), historical events (the Vietnam War, the 1918 flu, the Bronze Age Collapse), economic concepts (unemployment, insurance, banks), and other institutions (the US DoD, the Mormon church, major corporations).
-File `solar-furnace-cpc.md` talks about physical properties of common materials, the Stefan–Boltzmann law, manufacturing processes of ceramics, thermodynamics, units of measurement, basic optics, and the structure of the solar system.
-File `ccn-streams.md` talks about networked systems architecture, hashing, SHA-256, TCP/IP, disks, telephone networks, and all kinds of programming stuff.
+So, for example, [Pandemic Collapse](pandemic-collapse.md) talks about geography (the US, Tenochtitlán, Cambodia), historical events (the Vietnam War, the 1918 flu, the Bronze Age Collapse), economic concepts (unemployment, insurance, banks), and other institutions (the US DoD, the Mormon church, major corporations).
+[Solar furnace CPC](solar-furnace-cpc.md) talks about physical properties of common materials, the Stefan–Boltzmann law, manufacturing processes of ceramics, thermodynamics, units of measurement, basic optics, and the structure of the solar system.
+[CCN Streams](ccn-streams.md) talks about networked systems architecture, hashing, SHA-256, TCP/IP, disks, telephone networks, and all kinds of programming stuff.